Department Courses

 290. The Human Skeleton.

 Curious about the human skeleton?
 Interested in how the human skeleton can be studied to understand past and present ways of life?
 In this course, students learn about the bones (including teeth) of the human body: how they grow and how they can be identified, reconstructed, and analyzed to answer complex anthropological questions regarding health, disease, stress, and trauma through time.
 Much of the course is hands-on and will involve handling real human skeletal material in a laboratory setting.
 Recommended for students interested in anthropology, forensics, law, and health-related fields such as medicine and dentistry.
-Fulfills the NSC01 general education requirement.
-Offered periodically in the spring semester.
+Offered on rotation.

 3000-3999.
 Special Topics Courses.